Lori Pile

 Recent Publications

 Liu M, Saha N, Gajan A, Saadat N, Gupta SV, Pile LA.
 A complex interplay between SAM synthetase and the epigenetic regulator SIN3 controls metabolism and transcription.
 J Biol Chem.
-2019;295:375-89.
+2020;295:375-89.

-Barnes VL, Laity KA, Pilecki M, and Pile LA.
+Barnes VL, Laity KA, Pilecki M, Pile LA.
 Systematic Analysis of SIN3 Histone Modifying Complex Components During Development.
 Sci Rep. 2018;8:17048.

 Education/Training